rightjs/rightjs-docs/docs/en/docs/dom/element.md

     stopObserving(Function listener)     -> Element self
     stopObserving(String name, listener) -> Element self

 Unsubscribes the event listener.
-It can be done globally for a particular event name, or for some particular listener, or for listener and an event name
+This can be done globally for a particular event name, for some particular listener or for some particular listener and event name.

     var listener = function() {};